 It was Dylan’s third straight appearance at the festival, and his previous sets at the Newport Folk Festival had helped the quickly rising star become the leading artist of the folk movement.
-America was in yet another of a seemingly endless series of wars abroad, while racial tensions and protests were sparking across the nation.
-Dylan’s forceful acoustic style and fiery lyrics decrying the state of the world were tailor made for the scared and the angry.
-With his own popularity surging and folk music gaining prominence on radio stations and college campuses around the country, Dylan was a leading voice of his generation, and that voice, like the times, was a-changin.’
+America was in yet another seemingly endless series of wars abroad, while racial tensions and protests were sparking across the nation.
+Dylan’s forceful acoustic style and fiery lyrics decrying the state of the world were tailor-made for the scared and the angry.
+With his own popularity surging and folk music gaining prominence on radio stations and college campuses around the country, Dylan was a leading voice of his generation—and that voice, like the times, was a-changin’.

-Watch Dylan’s acoustic approach take on “North Country Blues” from his 1963 Newport Folk Festival appearance below:
+Listen to Dylan’s acoustic take on “North Country Blues” from his 1963 Newport Folk Festival appearance below:

 And here he is performing “Mr. Tambourine Man” the following year:

-In March of 1965, Dylan released his first album of amplified music, >Bringing It All Back Home, featuring one side of electric songs including classics like “Subterranean Homesick Blues” and “Maggie’s Farm.”
-The second side was in his more recognizable acoustic style, with classics “Mr. Tambourine Man” and “It’s All Over Now, Baby Blue.”
-The electric tunes were the more attention getting-alteration to his style, though another change was causing some fans to take notice.
-Dylan was showing a distinct move away from protest material, which had been a heavy part of his songbook, and towards more introspective songwriting.
-Clearly he was an artist who was not going to be resting on his laurels, and was ready to challenge himself and his audience.
-Neither side of the equation could fully anticipate the visceral reaction to come, however.
+In March of 1965, Dylan released his first album of amplified music, Bringing It All Back Home, featuring one side of electric songs including classics like “Subterranean Homesick Blues” and “Maggie’s Farm”.
+The second side was in his more recognizable acoustic style, with classics “Mr. Tambourine Man” and “It’s All Over Now, Baby Blue”.
+The electric tunes marked the more attention-grabbing alteration to his style, though another change was causing some fans to take notice: Dylan was showing a distinct move away from protest material, which had been a heavy part of his songbook, and towards more introspective songwriting.
+Clearly, he was an artist who was not going to be resting on his laurels and was ready to challenge both himself and his audience.
+However, neither side of the equation could fully anticipate the visceral reaction to come.

-Roadie Jonathan Taplin, who had been on hand during Dylan’s Saturday Newport appearance at a series of workshops, tells the story of Dylan’s decision to change up his approach for the following night’s show.
-Of all people to inspire an incident of this nature, it was noted field music archivist and music historian Alan Lomax, who’s work had helped spread the folk, bluegrass and mountain music he so loved.
-When Lomax introduced the Paul Butterfield Blues Band, he was less-than-respectful.
+Roadie Jonathan Taplin, who had been on hand during Dylan’s Saturday appearance for a series of workshops at Newport Folk ’65, tells the story of Dylan’s decision to change up his approach for the following night’s show.
+Of all people to inspire an incident of this nature, it was noted field music archivist and music historian Alan Lomax, whose work had helped spread the folk, bluegrass, and mountain music he so loved.
+When Lomax introduced the Paul Butterfield Blues Band, he was less than respectful.
 Dylan had worked with the members of the band, took umbrage, and decided to show the festival his new sound on the following night.

-Dylan recruited an ad hoc band featuring the rhythm section of the Paul Butterfield Blues Band, drummer Sam Lay and bassist Jerome Arnold, alongside Barry Goldberg on piano and two of the musicians who appeared on the recently recorded and released single “Like A Rolling Stone,” Mike Bloomfield on guitar and Al Kooper on organ.
-Taking over a pair of rooms at a nearby mansion rented and used by Wein, the band spent a few hours Saturday night preparing for the next night’s ride into infamy.
+Dylan recruited an ad hoc band featuring the rhythm section of the Paul Butterfield Blues Band, drummer Sam Lay and bassist Jerome Arnold, alongside Barry Goldberg on piano and two of the musicians who appeared on the recently recorded and released single, “Like A Rolling Stone”, Mike Bloomfield on guitar, and Al Kooper on organ.
+Taking over a pair of rooms at a nearby mansion rented and used by Wein, the band spent a few hours on Saturday night preparing for the next night’s ride into infamy.

 Check out the chorus of boos and cheers for yourself in the video of “Maggie’s Farm” from the 1965 Newport Folk Festival below:

-Not letting the negativity stop him, Dylan launched into his recently recorded and released amplified single, “Like A Rolling Stone.”
+Not letting the negativity stop him, Dylan launched into his new amplified single, “Like A Rolling Stone”.
 Following an unpopular opener with an unfamiliar tune further angered the nay-sayers in the audience.
 Not only was Dylan playing electric, he was apparently going to be playing songs they hadn’t even heard yet.
 Managing only one more song, Dylan and the band left the stage to growing hostility, as even those cheering him began to turn against him for leaving the stage so soon.
-Yarrow implored Dylan to return, and after a few minutes the singer songwriter returned to the stage, alone with an acoustic guitar.
+Yarrow implored Dylan to return, and after a few minutes, the singer-songwriter returned to the stage—alone, with an acoustic guitar.